rohanleach4/Accessibility-Compendium/README.md

 A good design has to be fit for purpose.
 It has to be fit for all the mediums it is going to be viewed on.

-_hints and tips_
-In the case of designing for a digital medium, whether in a browser or a native app, the first step to take is to pay attention to the semantic layout.
-If you do this, you cater for all users regardless of ability.

 ## Be equitable in your design

 > ### Thousands of high street businesses could effectively be turning away the custom of 1 in 5 people by not attracting disabled people, the Minister for Disabled People Mark Harper said today (27 August 2014)